hpi-swa-teaching/SketchMorph2/packages/SketchMorph2-Core.package/M2GripMorph.class/README.md

-A M2GripMorph is used to resize the canvas.
+An M2GripMorph is used to resize the canvas.